derogab/coingraph/daemon/README.md

 ```

 ## Configuration
-Open `data/config.yml` and eventually change your preferences.
+Open `.env` and eventually change your preferences.

 ## Usage
 ```shell